 L-polylactic acid is an injectable filler of synthetic origin with biodegradable qualities and compatible with organic tissues, this compound does not cause adverse reactions, the treatment of acid-l-polylactic is used to produce wrinkle filler and soft tissue harmony facial

 All injectable cosmetic fillers are resorbable substances because their effects have a limited duration, the average time is 6 months to 1 year, after this time it is necessary to repeat the procedure.

 Exfoliation involves the removal of dead skin cells accumulated in the skin, this is a process of renewal that occurs naturally, accumulating these dead cells on the surface does not allow proper nutrition of the skin, also creates an opaque appearance and thickened, accentuating facial wrinkles and expression lines.

-Exfoliation process can be done through 2 mechanisms:
+Exfoliation process can be done through two mechanisms:

-To perform physical exfoliation abrasive elements such as sugar, salt, clay, sponge brushes, among other materials are used, these produce a skin scan, eliminating dead cells.
+To perform physical exfoliation abrasive elements such as sugar (sugaring hair removal), salt, clay, sponge brushes, among other materials are used, these produce a skin scan, eliminating dead cells.
 This type of exfoliation can easily be done at home, its reach is only up to the superficial layer of the epidermis.